agraef/apcmini/ardour-clip-launcher.md

 Some of the track functions available through the shifted "softkeys" ([SHIFT] [CLIP STOP], [SHIFT] [SOLO], etc.) have also been implemented.
 [CLIP STOP] stops all clips in a given track, while [SOLO] and [MUTE] can be used to solo and mute a given track, respectively.
 The other softkeys don't seem applicable to Ardour's Cue window right now, so they haven't been implemented (yet).
 Also note that these softkeys function as radio buttons, so the different track button functions are mutually exclusive.
 Finally, pressing the same softkey again switches the track buttons back to the default fader assign and bank switching functions.

 This is all the functionality currently available.
 If you have any ideas for further improvements or notice any bugs, please let me know.

-Copyright © 2023 by Albert Gräf \<<aggraef@gmail.com>\>, distributed under the GPL (see COPYING).
-Please also check my GitHub page at https://agraef.github.io/.